realsetvin/vkax/README.md

 *"_With truth arises a hidden gift_"*
 <br/>

 A Crypto Currency **Hard Fork** is when the code of a coin is changed in a substantial way, requiring a majority network consensus to achieve.
-Much like a civil war, this process is contentious by its nature and requires many active network participants.
+Much like a civil war, this process can be contentious by its nature.
+Many active network participants must be pressed into service to signal their vote.
 By running a client from this branch and keeping it online, you are signaling to the network that you **Vote in Favor** of the changes proposed by this branch.
 A successful **Hard Fork** will be achieved if enough online clients agree.

 <br/>